Indian Moons, Days & Other Calendar Stuff

 DECEMBER Pebonkas Winter Maker Moon

-JANUARY- SQUOCHEE KESOS- SUN HAS NOT STRENGTH TO THAW
+JANUARY- SQUOCHEE KESOS- SUN HAS STRENGTH TO THAW

 FEBRUARY- WAPICUUMMILCUM- ICE IN RIVER IS GONE